SysKitTeam/docs-point/docs/releases/cloud/point-2025-10-07-release-note.md

 ---
-ddescription: This article lists improvements and bug fixes in the Syskit Point Cloud version 2025.4.112.24
+description: This article lists improvements and bug fixes in the Syskit Point Cloud version 2025.4.112.24
-sidebar_position: 1
 ---

 # October 7, 2025